TsitohainaK/vanilla-spa-boilerplate/README.md

 I keep working on this

-please put a little **star** on it if you fell like doing it :smile:
+please put a little **star** on it if you feel like doing it :wink: